Vitamins have long been recognized as being essential to one’s health and vitality.

 Human bodies do not create all of the needed vitamins and minerals so they must be introduced into the body from an external source.

 One external source is wholesome food, some of which has been fortified with nutrients.
 While it is certainly true that a nutrient-rich diet is indispensable to good health, diet alone may not be enough.
-Some aspects of many people’s lives such as high stress levels, exposure to pollution and other toxins, a less than optimum quality or duration of hours of sleep each night, strenuous workouts, stressful environments all put additional demands on the body.
+Some aspects of many people’s lives such as high stress levels, exposure to pollution and other toxins, a less than optimum quality or duration of hours of sleep each night, strenuous workouts, stressful environments can put additional demands on the body.
 You may need to supplement your nutrient intake to meet those demands.

 How Much is Enough?